 Where in the world could I find something rubbery or springy for my bushcraft slingshot’s propulsion system?

 I decided to hike back up to the road and walk along it to see if I could find some litter or discarded auto parts, that might fit the bill.

 After hiking along the road for a little over an hour, I came across a bicycle inner tube.
 Not exactly what I was looking for, but it “should” work.

 I put the inner tube in my outer pack pocket and headed back towards camp.

-I kept my eyes open on the way back to camp for any thing, that I could use to fasten the inner tube to the slingshot frame.
+I kept my eyes open on the way back to camp for anything I could use to fasten the inner tube to the frame.

 Back at camp, I started looking at the slingshot frame, the inner tube and the wire, to if I could make this all come together.

 I cut the inner tube to about 12 inches and wrapped each end around a twig.